At Woodside,we follow the Essex ITT training programme,but tailor the training to each individuals needs.

 You do not need a visa if you already have settled or pre-settled status under the EU Settlement Scheme, or if you’re an Irish citizen.

 Candidates with qualifications from non-UK institutions may need to provide evidence of comparability by applying for a UK ENIC statement.

 Training with disabilities and other needs

 Here at Woodside Academy we are committed to offering all prospective trainees the opportunity to gain QTS.
-If you have a specific need, we can discuss this with you at interview and agree a suitable level of support.
+Please let us know if you have a specific need and/or require any adjustments at the interview stage or throughout the ITT programme.

 Support and advice